B05901022/Hierarchical-Note-Segmentation/README.md

 ## Evaluation
 For evaluation, you can change hyper-parameters in the scripts **eval_resnet_fmeasure.sh** or **eval_sdt6_fmeasure.sh**
-- For evaluating on resnet-18
+- For evaluating on resnet-18, with or without SSL
 ```
 bash script/eval_resnet_fmeasure.sh
 ```